MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-admin-center-preview-release-notes.md

 ms.author: kaarins
 author: kaarins
 manager: pamgreen
-ms.date: 3/22/2018
+ms.date: 4/16/2018
-ms.audience: ITPro
+ms.audience: Admin
-ms.topic: article
+ms.topic: reference
 ms.prod: office-online-server
 localization_priority: Normal
+ms.collection: Strat_SP_admin
+search.appverid:
+- SPO160
+- BSA160
 ms.assetid: 317eed2b-d266-4c4c-9a37-1aceed9db567
 description: "We're continuously adding new features to the new SharePoint admin center (preview) and fixing issues we learn about.
 Here's a summary of what's included in this release, and what's coming up.
-As a Targeted Release customer, you can help us improve the admin center by sending us your suggestions and reporting bugs you encounter.
+You can help us improve the admin center by sending us your suggestions and reporting bugs you encounter.
 In the lower-right corner of the admin center, click the Feedback button."
 ---

 # SharePoint admin center (preview) release notes

 We're continuously adding new features to the new SharePoint admin center (preview) and fixing issues we learn about.
 Here's a summary of what's included in this release, and what's coming up.
-As a Targeted Release customer, you can help us improve the admin center by sending us your suggestions and reporting bugs you encounter.
+You can help us improve the admin center by sending us your suggestions and reporting bugs you encounter.
 In the lower-right corner of the admin center, click the **Feedback** button.

 > [!NOTE]
 > The new SharePoint admin center (preview) is supported in Microsoft Edge, Internet Explorer, Chrome, Firefox, and Safari.